 When will he grow up?
 Where is he?
 When will he come home?

 By the time I came out of this eight year hangover, many mistakes had already been made.
 No amount of yoga, meditation and gluten-free eating would unmake them.
-No deviation from my irrationally angry past would erase the trails that were left, would silence the vile, untruthful words I used to spill upon the person I love and respect above all others and, for reasons of puerile selfishness and addiction, I had forgotten how to cherish.
-The me that knew had been drowned out and silenced (it’s all so painfully clear now) — but he's back.
+No deviation from my irrationally angry past would erase the trails that were left, would silence the vile, untruthful words I used to spill upon a person I love and respect above most others and, for reasons of puerile selfishness and addiction, I had forgotten how to cherish.
+The me that knew how had been drowned out and silenced (it’s all so painfully clear now) — but they're back.

 All of this and more has pushed me from job to job, craft to craft, always seeking the peace and purpose that has been right in front of me all along.
 The peace I would never find in cigarette ashes, broken bottles and pot resin.
 The peace that is only found in loving well, loving often and loving incessantly.